Projects

 CloseProject

-Click the Close project icon at the top right of the Melanie window to close the current project and return to the Projects interface.
+Click the Close project icon at the top right of the Melanie window to close the current project and return to the Projects screen.

 Open a project

-To open a project, double-click on its name in the Project list, or click the More icon in front of its name and choose Open.
+To open a project, double-click on its name in the Project list in the Projects screen, or click the More icon in front of its name and choose Open.

 View and edit project properties

-The Project list gives you an overview of the projects you have created or opened, and lists their Name, Type, Staining, Created and Opened dates, Size on disk, Creator as well as the number of Gels and Images in the project.
-It also mentions at which Step of the analysis you last quit the project.
-Note that for DIGE experiments, the dye in the Staining field represents the internal standard or reference dye.
-If a Comment was added, you will be able to read its entire text by hovering over the Comment field for the specific project.
-The comment will also be included on the cover page of the Project report (PDF).
+The Project list provides an overview of your created or opened projects, displaying their Name, Type, and Reference Stain.
+You can also see the Folder where each project is stored, with its Location identified as Local, Shared, or Other.
+Additional details include the Created and last Opened dates, Size on disk, Creator, and the number of Gels and Images within each project.
+The list also shows at which Step of the analysis you last quit the project.
+If a Comment is added, you can read its full text by hovering over the Comment field.
+The Comment will also appear on the cover page of the Project report (PDF).

-To edit the Name and Comment of a project, and view its file path, click the More icon in front of the project name and choose Properties.
-When renaming a project, Melanie will automatically change the name of the project folder and project file (.prj) on disk as well.
+To edit a project’s Name and Comment or to view its file path, click the More icon and choose Properties.
+You can also edit the project’s Name directly in the list: click on the project’s row, then click once more on the project Name; Melanie will automatically update the name of the project folder and the project file (.prj) on disk to match the new name.

 Remove a project